web4locals/GenerationProject/Readme2.md

 #Things we would like to acheve.

  Fix scematics in html, add a remove button, make it mobile friendly, and start all over again using css grids :P

+ Personal skills I need to work on.
+Time management Communication, Productivity(speed), Bootstaop.